CHP Issues Holiday Warning -- Vehicle Burglaries Only Take Seconds

-SAN FRANCISCO (CBS SF) — Days away from the start of the holiday shopping season on Black Friday, the California Highway Patrol took to social media, warning local residents to take precautions to prevent vehicle break-ins.
+SAN FRANCISCO (CBS SF) — With the holiday shopping season about to crank into high gear on Black Friday, the California Highway Patrol took to social media, warning local residents to take precautions to prevent vehicle break-ins.

-Across the San Francisco, vehicle break-ins have been on the rise and the holiday shopping season always triggers a surge in thefts from vehicles.
+Across the San Francisco Bay Area, vehicle break-ins have been on the rise and the holiday shopping season always triggers a surge in thefts from vehicles.

 “While our main area for calls like this is surrounding the Golden Gate Bridge, our local law enforcement partners deal with this frequently in shopping centers or even in neighborhoods,” the CHP Marin County office posted on Facebook.